 Why is Smileie treatment faster than in-office options?

-The primary reason why Smileie and other at-home aligner companies are faster than in-office ones is that they have a smaller scope of treatment.
-Basically, they only treat mild-to-moderate misalignments, which naturally resolve faster than complex ones.
+The primary reason Smileie and other at-home aligner companies are faster than in-office ones is that they only treat milder misalignments, which naturally resolve faster than complex ones.

 Do I really need retainers after treatment?

 Yes!
 Ligaments hold our teeth in place, and these ligaments like to pull the teeth back into their old positions.
-They will become less insistent over time, but this tension never fully goes away.
-This is why retainers are vital.
+They will become less insistent over time, but this tension never fully goes away, which is why retainers are vital.